Skip navigation

 Treatment

-Treatment is aimed at the health problem causing the acidosis.
-In some cases, sodium bicarbonate (the chemical in baking soda) may be given to reduce the acidity of the blood.
+The treatment is aimed at the health problem causing the acidosis.
+Rarely, sodium bicarbonate (the chemical in baking soda) may be given to reduce the acidity of the blood.
 Often, you will receive lots of fluids through your vein.

 Outlook (Prognosis)